-1packageBombay Biryani Masala, or 1 tbsp homemade Biryani Masala
+1packageBombay Biryani Masala, or 1 Tablespoon homemade Biryani Masala plus powdered spices.

 6-8fried Potato halves